Two subjects, one degree

 There are two ways to combine the subjects in your degree:

-- Joint - study two subjects equally (each year, study three modules from each subject)
+- Joint - study two subjects equally.
+Study 60 credits (usually three modules) from each subject each year